-Str ategic Directions Strat egies Action ns Priority 27 The local community is offered a diverse range of local business and employment opportunities within settlements.
+Str ategic Directions Strat egies Action ıs Priority 27 The local community is offered a diverse range of local business and employment opportunities within settlements.
 27.1 Ensure that the Town Centre of Tammin remains the principle place of retail, commercial and civic functions in the Shire.
 27.1.1 Facilitate the orderly planning and redevelopment of vacant floor space within the Town Centre and actively encourage any rejuvenation through flexible controls and guidelines.
-SHORT TERM 27.2 Promote the diversification of Tammin's economy by encouraging the development of a wide range of new commerce and industry that provides employment opportunities.
-27.2.1 Ensure that the local planning scheme is sufficiently flexible that it contributes to the diversification of the economy by providing opportunity for the establishment of new commerce and industry in appropriate locations.
-SHORT TERM , , , , , , , , , , , , , , , , , , , , 27.2.2 Monitor the development of commercial and industrial land and investigate the release of additional land consistent with demand, including the feasibility of a 'Rural Enterprise' zone.
+SHORT TERM Tammin's economy by encouraging the development of a wide range of new commerce and industry that provides employment opportunities.
+Tammin's economy by encouraging the development of a wide range of new commerce and industry that 27.2.1 Ensure that the local planning scheme is sufficiently flexible that it contributes to the diversification of the economy by providing opportunity for the establishment of new commerce and industry in appropriate locations.
+SHORT TERM 27.2.2 Monitor the development of commercial and industrial land and investigate the release of additional land consistent with demand, including the feasibility of a 'Rural Enterprise' zone.
 MEDIUM TERM